forward-market-design/flow-trading-service/README.md

 ## Quick Start

-To get started, ensure Rust >= 1.85 is available in your system `PATH`.
-(See [Rustup](https://rustup.rs/) for an easy way to install Rust.)
+To get started, ensure both CMake and Rust >= 1.85 are available in your system `PATH`.
+Refer to [Rustup](https://rustup.rs/) for an easy way to install Rust.
+Installing CMake can be done via your system's packaging utility, e.g. `brew install cmake` or `apt-get install cmake`.
 Then, paste the following into your CLI:

 ```bash
 # Clone the repository if necessary